QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 ```
 </td><td><br>

-You can't add this class as a component of a game object, if this class do not have a collider.
+You can't add this class as a component of a game object, if this class does not have a collider.
 </td></tr>

 <tr><td>